 - 0.00 = No structural damage or replaced panels

+This range can include any number from zero to one, not just increments of 0.25.
 This number is multiplied by the 10% cap.

 4. Apply a mileage multiplier.
 Your car’s value is further adjusted to reflect the car’s mileage.